 Ge 115 a.
 Petrology and Petrography: Igneous Petrology.
 9 units (3-3-3); second term.
 Prerequisites: Ge 114 ab.
 Study of the origin, occurrence, tectonic significance and evolution of igneous rocks with emphasis on use of phase equilibria and geochemistry.
-Given in alternate years; not offered 2016–17.
 Instructor: Stolper.
+Given in alternate years; offered 2017–18.

 Ge 115 b.
 Petrology and Petrography: Metamorphic Petrology.
 9 units (3-3-3); second term.
 Prerequisites: Ge 114 ab.
 The mineralogic and chemical composition, occurrence, and classification of metamorphic rocks; interpretation of mineral assemblages in the light of chemical equilibrium and experimental studies.
 Discussion centers on the use of metamorphic assemblages to understand tectonic, petrologic, and geochemical problems associated with convergent plate boundaries and intrusion of magmas into the continental crust.
 May be taken before Ge 115 a.
-Given in alternate years; offered 2016–17.
 Instructor: Eiler.
+Given in alternate years; not offered 2017–18.

 Ge/Ay 117.
-Statistics and Data Analysis.
+Bayesian Statistics and Data Analysis.
 9 units (3-0-6); second term.
-Prerequisites: CS 1 and instructors permission.
+Prerequisites: CS1 or equivalent.
 In modern fields of planetary science and astronomy, vast quantities of data are often available to researchers.
 The challenge is converting this information into meaningful knowledge about the universe.
-The primary focus of this course is the development of a broad and general tool set that can be applied to the student's own research.
-We will use case studies from the astrophysical and planetary science literature as our guide as we learn about common pitfalls, explore strategies for data analysis, understand how to select the best model for the task at hand, and learn the importance of properly quantifying and reporting the level of confidence in one's conclusions.
+The primary focus of this course is the development of a broad and general tool set that can be applied to the student’s own research.
+We will use case studies from the astrophysical and planetary science literature as our guide as we learn about common pitfalls, explore strategies for data analysis, understand how to select the best model for the task at hand, and learn the importance of properly quantifying and reporting the level of confidence in one’s conclusions.
 Instructor: Knutson.

 Ge/ESE 118.
 Methods in Data Analysis.
 9 units (3-0-6); first term.
 Prerequisites: Ma 1 or equivalent.
 Introduction to methods in data analysis.
 Course will be an overview of different ways that one can quantitatively analyze data, and will not focus on any one methodology.
 Topics will include linear regression, least squares inversion, Fourier analysis, principal component analysis, and Bayesian methods.
 Emphasis will be on both a theoretical understanding of these methods and on practical applications.
 Exercises will include using numerical software to analyze real data.
 Instructor: Tsai.